-Whitefish Bay Middle School is implementing a plan to meet our mission, which is establishing and maintaining a safe, values based, supportive environment to maximize academic achievement and social emotional competence of all learners.
+Whitefish Bay Middle School implements a system to meet our mission, which is establishing and maintaining a safe, values based, supportive environment to maximize academic achievement and social emotional competence of all learners.

 Students will be taught which behaviors are expected in school wide environments and parents will be informed of the expectations via the weekly letter written by the principal.
 Success is measured through internal data.